Corey Dolgon: Personal life

 Dolgon is married to Deborah Milbauer, a public health consultant and instructor at Northeastern University.
-They have two daughters, Bailey Maya and Ruby Hannah Dolgon.
+They have two daughters.

 Dolgon's uncle, Herman Dolgon, was a WWII veteran who was a community organizer and activist in Sheepshead Bay, Brooklyn NY.
-Herman Dolgon helped organize veterans and supporters to successfully pressure the New York City Housing Authority to build low-income public housing for returning vets.
-Nostrand and Sheepshead Bay Houses were erected in 1948.
-Herman Dolgon died from illness contracted during the War only one year later.
+Herman Dolgon helped organize veterans and supporters to pressure the New York City Housing Authority to build low-income public housing for returning vets.
 The New York City Department of Parks & Recreation Department named a playground for Herman Dolgon in 1951.